Scientific Name

 How to Grow and Care

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
-Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
+On the other hand, if you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
+Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can injure small children and even pets.

 Learn more at How to Grow and Care for Agave.